d6t/d6tpipe/docs/source/quickstart.rst

     import d6tpipe
     d6tpipe.api.ConfigManager().init() # just once

-    # register with cloud repo API
+    # store to cloud repo API
     api = d6tpipe.api.APIClient()
-    api.setToken('your-token')
+    api.setToken('your-token') # DONT SHARE YOUR TOKEN!
+Do not save in code, just run it once

-** Run this ONCE.
-You do NOT to have to run this every time you use d6tpipe **
+**Run this ONCE.
+You do NOT to have to run this every time you use d6tpipe**

 See :doc:`Config <../config>` and :doc:`Connect <../connect>` for details.